 If you're a migrant holding an AEWV already, you can support your partner in getting a visitor visa.
 Otherwise, if your partner is granted an AEWV, they can work under 30 hours per week.

-If you're an AEWV holder working in New Zealand in an occupation on the Green List or are paid twice the median wage, you can help support your partner to work in New Zealand.
+If you're an AEWV holder working in New Zealand in an occupation on NZ Green List or are paid twice the median wage, you can help support your partner to work in New Zealand.
 For example, in this circumstance, you can support a work visa with open work rights for your partner.
 To save on stress, let Malcolm Pacific Immigration take care of the whole process.

 For partners, it is usually an issue of insufficient evidence of shared finances or lack of rental agreements to show that you have been living together long enough.
 A marriage certificate won't be enough.
 Proving a genuine and stable relationship takes a lot of work for any New Zealand visa.